gopaddle-io/github-actions-pipeline/README.md

 ![](/assets/images/github-actions.png)

-Since we are building a pipeline for an application deployed in gopaddle, we must first initialize and deploy an application in gopaddle before we move on to creating the pipeline in Azure DevOps.
+Since we are building a pipeline for an application deployed in gopaddle, we must first initialize and deploy an application in gopaddle before we move on to creating the pipeline in Github Actions.

 + Subscribe to gopaddle - If you do not have a gopaddle subscription yet, subscribe to the [gopaddle portal](https://portal.gopaddle.io/signUp)
 + [Provision K8s in gopaddle](https://help.gopaddle.io/en/articles/3942973-registering-a-cloud-account)